ds-jeanchoi/aki_mm/README.md

 > See datils in website https://github.com/rapidsai/cuml

 ### Run model
-> Specify if your are running for SNUH/SNUH_test/KMC data in -run
+> Specify which data your are running for : "SNUH", "SNUH_test", "KMC"  in -run

 > Specify input file path in -input
 ```